bbeomjin/Tensorflow-R/README.md

 If you are advanced R user or want to do more variety of neural network structures, I recommend you to create codes it yourself

+Please email us for bugs or errors. <bbeompark@gmail.com>

 ``` r
 Tensorflow_DNN(X, y, hidden_layer,
               learning = list(optimizer_type = "GradientDescentOptimizer",